 By Jenny Barruol, International Deputy Editor

-The Croft Magazine // In our first pin drop, we go on the ground in San José with Year Abroad student Jenny Barruol, currently enrolled at the University of Costa Rica.
-Costa Rica is on the UK's 'Red List', but Jenny says restrictions are manageable.
+The Croft Magazine // In our sixth pin drop, we go on the ground in St. Petersburg with Year Abroad student Jenny Barruol, now studying in the nation's second city.
+Russia stands accused of engineering conflicts in neighbouring countries.

 Russia put everything in place to invade Ukraine.
 Publications, including Sky News and the BBC, questioned whether its assistance in Kazakhstan was tactical, and a way of saying "hey, Ukraine, be careful... we can invade you if we want to".
 Certainly, whatever the reasons of that conflict (and its requested assistance), Russia is very important in Eurasia.
 Despite Biden-Putin talks, it remains difficult to ascertain the facts of this nation.
 Articles appear saying anti-vaxers can go to jail, but 52 per cent of the population have taken the Sputnik vaccine, despite suggestions Russians were unsure of its efficacy.
 President Putin said it was effective, then caught coronavirus immediately after his shot.
 That's not to say it isn't effective, but it certainly raises questions.